Skip Sub Menu

 • Professional and personal papers of the members of the University council/board of trustees if associated with Law School/Law Library business.

-• Professional and personal papers of eminent alumni relating their Drake Law School and/or Law Library experiences.
+• Professional and personal papers of eminent alumni relating to their Drake Law School and/or Law Library experiences.

 • Papers or records dealing with the history of Drake University, Des Moines, the greater Des Moines area, or Iowa as they relate to the growth and development of the Law School and Law Library.

-• Papers, records, and published items on Drake Law School and& Law Library.
+• Papers, records, and published items on Drake Law School and Law Library.

 EXCEPTIONS TO THE ABOVE COLLECTING GUIDELINES:

-Records may not be accepted into the archives if they are in a format which requires special, outdated, or antiquated equipment to access and/or if the library does not already own such equipment or purchase of equipment would be prohibitively expensive.
+Records may not be accepted into the archives if they are in a format which requires special, outdated, or antiquated equipment to access and/or if the library does not already own such equipment or the purchase of equipment would be prohibitively expensive.

 Disposition Schedule